univention/univention-portal/doc/concepts/10_architecture.md

 - **Application**

   The application eventually triggering a notification

 - **MQ**, Message Queue, CQRS

   Usually RabbitMQ or MQTT-Broker that will enable sending messages asynchronically.

 - **API**

-  A REST-API representing the orchestrator for authorization and message dispatching.
+  An API representing the orchestrator for authorization and message dispatching.
+Receives message from applications and serves as endpoint for notification subscription clients.

   _Can or can not be UDM-REST-API_

+  >***DW: How can the UDM-REST-API help us here?***

 - **RDMBS**, (Relational) Database

   A long-term persistent storage for notifications.
 Allows quick listing, paging and searching for notifications.